-In prior versions we tried to be careful about scheduling work only when the system was “idle enough” by watching CPU utilization, but this always tended to be inefficient and somewhat inaccurate.
 PhotoStructure now runs all child processes with a nice or BelowNormal priority level.
-Your system should remain responsive while simultaneously running substantially faster, especially on multi-core systems.
-Win-win!
+This allows your operating system schedule work much more efficiently.
+Your system should remain responsive while simultaneously running synchronization tasks substantially faster, especially on multi-core systems.

 Video duration is now shown in the Asset Info panel.
 Duration will need to be backfilled for all videos in your library, and will happen automatically after you upgrade to this version.